litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/overview.md

 ### [Projects](projects.md)

-Project management system which can be used for working on chaos scenario with multiple different projects across different chaos delegates.
+Project management system which can be used for working on chaos experiment with multiple different projects across different chaos infrastructures.

 ### [Teaming](probes.md)